TiffanyNwanne/Customer-Segmentation-Analysis/Methodology.md

 ### **A. View Data Sample**

-To gain an overview of the dataset, we displayed the first 20 rows:
+To gain an overview of the dataset, I displayed the first 20 rows:

 ```python
 python